 “For example, we can study the differences in results between units in a large holding or a sector or the effects of political decisions in a country.
 We offer advice and recommendations, but above all, we increase the knowledge available for making future decisions better”, says Jonas Månsson.

 “Not least, we can sink preconceived notions and contribute with an objective and more in-depth basis for a decision, for those who want to do more within their frameworks.”

 Increasing knowledge about complex measurement is important.
-It is only when you know what impedes or promotes efficiency and productivity that you can take the right decision to optimise cost benefits and resource utilisation in both business and society.
+Only when you know what impedes or promotes efficiency and productivity can you make the right decision to optimise cost benefits and resource utilisation in both business and society.
 Jonas Månsson sees it as a strength that he and others at BTH have such close links to external organisations.
 He uses the word interaction to describe the benefit that academia, companies and public authorities can derive from working in each other’s organisations.
 He himself alternates between research on the one hand and assignments and employment positions on the other, in organisations like the Swedish and Norwegian national audit offices, the Swedish Agency for Growth Policy Analysis, the Swedish Board of Agriculture and the Swedish Social Insurance Inspectorate.

 “The reviews often raise questions which cannot be addressed within the assignment.
 I take these issues back with me to our research work and, after a few years, a solution may come up that could have an impact in research, new knowledge that can be taken back to the organisation as a solution.”

-“It is an important transfer of knowledge and experience which happens partly because we often have a foot in both worlds and partly because we work so closely with the organisation being studied.
-From us, you get not only a report, but also knowledge for your organisation”, concludes Jonas Månsson.
+“It is an important transfer of knowledge and experience which happens partly because we often have an insight into both worlds and partly because we work so closely with the organisation being studied.
+From us, you get not only a report but also a deeper knowledge for your organisation”, says Jonas Månsson.